 Of course you want them to check out your About Us page and what you bring to the marketplace.
-And once they’ve decided to look at the services and real estate inventory you offer, it’s perfectly okay to “sell” them.
-I’m assuming here that you have services and listings your customers will genuinely benefit from, so do your very best to convert those qualified visitors into customers.
-On a page with MLS Reciprocity IDX listings, adding a form that enables the visitor to contact you is perfectly okay.
-On a marketing page it may even be a sin not to ask them to fill in an information request form.
+And once they’ve decided to look at the services and/or products you offer, it’s perfectly okay to “sell” them.
+I’m assuming here that you have services and products your customers will genuinely benefit from, so do your very best to convert those qualified visitors into customers.
+On a “marketing page” it may even be a sin not to ask them to fill in an information request form.

 Would you agree with me that keeping the content gift and pitch separate is a sound strategy?
 Or are you still convinced that “always be closing” is the only way to go?
 Do you have a sales success or horror story to share?
 I welcome your questions and comments below.

-Could you use some help with your content and social media strategy?
+Could you use some direction in your content and social media strategy?
 A free 20 minute coaching call could be a game changer.